bodywork-ml/bodywork-mlflow/README.md

     --retries=2
 ```

-Will cause Bodywork to trigger a rolling re-deployment of the prediction web API, each time loading the most recent version of the model that has been pushed to 'production' - either manually, or as part of an [automated re-training pipeline](https://bodywork.readthedocs.io/en/latest/quickstart_ml_pipeline/).
+Will cause Bodywork to trigger a rolling re-deployment of the prediction web API, every hour.
+Each time, it will load the most recent version of the model that has been pushed to 'production' - either manually, or as part of an [automated re-training pipeline](https://bodywork.readthedocs.io/en/latest/quickstart_ml_pipeline/).
 Thereby demonstrating how Bodywork can be used to implement continuous delivery for machine learning.

 ## Optional Extras - Application Monitoring with Sentry